application's language and settings

 reached clicking on the link on the bottom left of

 the Settings panel, which represents the configuration's path.

 based on hardcoded defaults; conversely, you can save backup copies of

-concepts to improve the way archiving-related jobs are handled,
+some concepts to improve the way archiving-related tasks are handled,

 - Save archive layout: